 Before joining Ohio, Brown served as the men's basketball graduate assistant at his alma mater, the University of South Dakota, for the 2005-06 season.
 He also coached varsity high school basketball in Newcastle, Neb., for two seasons.

-He is married to Dr. Jocelyn Brown, an associate professor of Communication Studies at SIUE.
-The couple has one son, Preston James and one daughter, Anastasia Jaye.
+He is married to Dr. Jocelyn Brown, an Associate Professor of Communication Studies at SIUE.
+The couple has a son, Preston James and a daughter, Anastasia Jaye.
 The family resides in Edwardsville.